evolvingstuff/vdw2/content/posts/sept-2012-vitamin-d-news-email.md

 }

-### The <a href="/posts/web-version" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 3246">web version</a> of this page has graphics and provides translation to 64 other languages with 1 click
+### The [web version](/tags/web-version.html) of this page has graphics and provides translation to 64 other languages with 1 click

 ## Top Vitamin D News at VitaminDWiki